Mirror Mean-Field Langevin Dynamics: Related Work

-\paragraph{MFLD and propagation of chaos.} Initial mean-field analyses of two-layer neural networks were studied independently by several groups \cite{mei2018meanfield,chizat2018global,sirignano2018mfnn,hu2021mfld}, showing either weak convergence or linear convergence under restrictive assumptions, e.g. the mean-field interaction is small or the optimization is over-regularized \cite{eberle2019quantitative}.
-The linear convergence of the MFLD (under mild conditions) was first shown in \cite{nitanda2022convex,chizat2022meanfield}, leveraging the log-Sobolev inequality of the proximal Gibbs measure.
-Whereas \cite{nitanda2022convex} studied the time-discretization and offered a primal-dual analysis, \cite{chizat2022meanfield} studied the annealed dynamics where $\lambda_t\to 0$ in \eqref{eq:mfld_sde_intro}.
+\paragraph{MFLD and propagation of chaos.} Initial mean-field analyses of two-layer neural networks were studied independently by several groups \citep{mei2018meanfield,chizat2018global,sirignano2018mfnn,hu2021mfld}, showing either weak convergence or linear convergence under restrictive assumptions, e.g. the mean-field interaction is small or the optimization is over-regularized \citep{eberle2019quantitative}.
+Under the Langevin setting, the linear convergence of the MFLD (under mild conditions) was first shown in \citet{nitanda2022convex,chizat2022meanfield}, leveraging the log-Sobolev inequality of the proximal Gibbs measure.
+Whereas \citet{nitanda2022convex} studied the time-discretization and offered a primal-dual analysis, \citet{chizat2022meanfield} studied the annealed dynamics where $\lambda_t\to 0$ in \eqref{eq:mfld_sde_intro}.

-Following works focused on proving propagation of chaos bounds for the finite particle dynamics, with the noisy gradient descent of finite-width neural networks as a prominent application.
-While earlier arguments indicated the possibility of error blowing up exponentially in time \cite{mei2018meanfield}, uniform-in-time guarantees were obtained in the case of super-quadratic regularization by \cite{suzuki2023uniformintime} and for more natural quadratic regularization \cite{chen2023uniform,suzuki2023meanfield,kook2024} via a uniform-in-$N$ LSI \cite{wang2024,chewi2024uniform}.
-Moreover, this error was shown to be independent of the LSI constant in \cite{nitanda2024improved} and the corresponding convergence analysis was further refined in \cite{chewi2024uniform,nitanda2025}, respectively relaxing quadratic regularization to strongly convex regularization and improving the propagation of chaos results using a directional LSI.
-Also, improved sample complexity results whave been established for certain classification problems \cite{suzuki2023feature,mousavi-hosseini2025learning}.
+Following works focused on proving propagation of chaos bounds for the corresponding finite particle dynamics, with the noisy gradient descent of finite-width neural networks as a prominent application.
+While earlier arguments indicated the possibility of error blowing up exponentially in time \citep{mei2018meanfield}, uniform-in-time guarantees were obtained in the case of super-quadratic regularization \citep{suzuki2023uniformintime} and for more natural quadratic regularization \citep{chen2023uniform,suzuki2023meanfield,kook2024} via a uniform-in-$N$ LSI \citep{wang2024,chewi2024uniform}.
+Furthermore, this error was shown to be independent of the LSI constant in \citet{nitanda2024improved} and the corresponding convergence analysis was further refined by \citet{chewi2024uniform,nitanda2025}, respectively relaxing quadratic regularization to strongly convex regularization and improving the propagation of chaos results using a directional LSI.
+Also, improved sample complexity results have been established for certain structured classification problems \citep{suzuki2023feature,mousavi-hosseini2025learning}.